 Think about how you would want to be treated at that moment and carve out some time to talk to them.
 Making space for candidates, even the ones you aren’t hiring at this moment, paves the way toward future relationships.

 What you need to remember is that silence is not acceptable.
 It leaves candidates feeling desperate and needy and gives recruiters a bad reputation — that’s a lose-lose, and we should do better.

 William Tincup is the President of RecruitingDaily.
 At the intersection of HR and technology, he’s a writer, speaker, advisor, consultant, investor, storyteller & teacher.
-Find him online at Twitter, Facebook, Instagram, LinkedIn, and YouTube.
+Find him on Twitter, Facebook, Instagram, LinkedIn and YouTube.